 Longboat Key is a somewhat small coastal town (i.e. on the ocean, a bay, or inlet) located in the state of Florida.
-With a population of 7,266 people and four constituent neighborhoods, Longboat Key is the 239th largest community in Florida.
+With a population of 7,505 people and three constituent neighborhoods, Longboat Key is the 235th largest community in Florida.

 Longboat Key home prices are not only among the most expensive in Florida, but Longboat Key real estate also consistently ranks among the most expensive in America.

-Longboat Key is a decidedly white-collar town, with fully 95.24% of the workforce employed in white-collar jobs, well above the national average.
-Overall, Longboat Key is a town of managers, professionals, and sales and office workers.
-There are especially a lot of people living in Longboat Key who work in management occupations (23.79%), sales jobs (16.26%), and business and financial occupations (11.37%).
+Longboat Key is a decidedly white-collar town, with fully 91.97% of the workforce employed in white-collar jobs, well above the national average.
+Overall, Longboat Key is a town of managers, sales and office workers, and professionals.
+There are especially a lot of people living in Longboat Key who work in management occupations (28.65%), office and administrative support (12.37%), and business and financial occupations (11.65%).

-One interesting thing about the economy is that relatively large numbers of people worked from their home: 23.89% of the workforce.
-While this number may seem small overall, as a fraction of the total workforce this is high compared to the rest of the county.
+Telecommuters are a relatively large percentage of the workforce: 37.36% of people work from home.
+While this number may seem small overall, as a fraction of the total workforce it is high relative to the nation.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

-Longboat Key is also nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
-Quite often, nautical areas such as these attract visitors and locals who come to enjoy the scenery and various waterfront activities.
+One of the nice things about Longboat Key is that it is nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
+Because of this, visitors and locals will often go to these areas to take in the scenery or to enjoy waterfront activities.

-The per capita income in Longboat Key in 2010 was $93,276, which is wealthy relative to Florida and the nation.
-This equates to an annual income of $373,104 for a family of four.
-However, Longboat Key contains both very wealthy and poor people as well.
+The per capita income in Longboat Key in 2018 was $101,176, which is wealthy relative to Florida and the nation.
+This equates to an annual income of $404,704 for a family of four.

 The most common language spoken in Longboat Key is English.
-Other important languages spoken here include Spanish and German.
+Other important languages spoken here include French and Slavic languages.